 - 1 cup baked sweet potato, mashed

-In a large mixing bowl, whisk together the flour, baking soda, cinnamon, clove, ginger, nutmeg, salt, pecans, and orange zest until well combined.
+- In a large bowl, whisk together the flour, baking soda, cinnamon, clove, ginger, nutmeg, salt, pecans, and orange zest until well combined.

 - In a separate bowl, whisk together the eggs, vanilla, sugar, brown sugar, oil, and sweet potato until well blended.
 Pour the wet ingredients into the dry ingredients, and stir until well blended.
 The batter will be thick.

 - Evenly spread the cake batter in the skillet then bake uncovered for 30 minutes or until browned and an inserted knife comes out clean.